Kong/mashape-oauth/FLOWS.md

 ***

-The most secure OAuth implementation so far, yet a little more complicated seeing as the user is a part of the handshake and must interact with ui's during the transactions.
+The most secure OAuth implementation so far, yet a little more complicated seeing as the user is a part of the handshake and must interact with interfaces during the transactions.

 ## OAuth 1.0a (Echo)